 Clinical trials available for Hocoma’s Andago, ArmeoSenso and C-Mill

-If you would like to trial robotic assistive technology devices with your own patients, contact us as we have systems ready to be installed at your clinic for a 3 month period.
+If you would like to trial robotic assistive technology devices with your own patients, contact us as we have systems ready to be installed at your clinic.
 We are pleased to offer Hocoma‘s C-Mill treadmill, the Andago body weight support system, and the ArmeoSenso upper limb rehabilitation device.

 The clinical trial includes us installing the equipment at your facilities for a small fee, and giving your staff full training so your patients can feel the benefits themselves.
-After 3 months, you can either purchase a system or return the equipment to us.
+After 1-3 months (depending on the system’s availability), you can either purchase a device or return the equipment to us.
 It’s as simple as that.

 If you would like a clinical trial of any other Hocoma device, please contact us and we’ll be happy to discuss this with you.